grafana/k6-docs/docs/sources/v0.48.x/javascript-api/jslib/aws/SignatureV4/presign.md

 head_title: 'presign'
 slug: 'presign'
 description: 'Signaturev4.presign pre-signs a URL with the AWS Signature V4 algorithm'
-excerpt: 'SignatureV4.sign pre-signs a URL with the AWS Signature V4 algorithm'
+description: 'SignatureV4.sign pre-signs a URL with the AWS Signature V4 algorithm'
 ---

 # presign